 white egret walking through the marsh

 We continued to enjoy our ride along other trails in the wildlife refuge.
 The two topics that people mentioned when I told them that Traci and I would be spending a few days in Chincoteaque were ‘camping’ and ‘mosquitos’.
 Chincoteague and nearby Assateaque are popular with campers.
 Traci and I are not outdoorsy so obviously we would not be doing any camping.
 As for the mosquitoes, people warned us they are a real menace in Chincoteaque.
-We were warned to wear insect repellant.
-Despite this advice, Traci and I did not use insect repellant when we found out how chilly and windy the weather was.
+We were warned to wear insect repellent.
+Despite this advice, Traci and I did not use insect repellent when we found out how chilly and windy the weather was.
 It turns out we made the right choice.
 Other than a few grasshoppers, we did not see any insects – that is until rode on a trail that led into the woods.
 Wow!
 We were suddenly swarmed by mosquitoes!
 We quickly turned our bikes around and pedaled back to the paved path to escape the ambush.
 In fact, we continued out of the refuge and returned our bicycles to the bike rental shop.

 During our two-mile walk back to the hotel.
 We explored the shops and attraction along Maddox Boulevard.
 It seems to be the main drag of Chincoteaque.
 One of the places at which I had to make a stop was an ice cream shop called the "Island Creamery".
 I came across its recommendation often when I was researching Chincoteaque.
 The place did not disappoint.
 We got ours to-go but Traci finished hers before we finished walking back to our hotel.